us-itp4/restflow/README.md

 ```
 to which you pass your model definition.
 Alternatively, you can create a list of symbolic expressions for each permutation of the outgoing legs,
 ```
-exprs = g.convert_perm(m,k,[q,p-q])
+exprs = g.convert_perm(m,labels)
 ```
 The final step is to integrate these expression(s)
 ```
-res = restflow.integrate([expr],3,k,q)
+res = restflow.integrate([expr],3,labels)
 ```
-The arguments here are the list of symbolic expressions for the graph (will be summed), the expansion order, the internal wave vector (the integration variable), and the external wave vector.
+The arguments here are the list of symbolic expressions for the graph (will be summed), the expansion order and the label array.

 ### Examples